RubixML/ML/docs/basic-introduction.md

 > **Hint:** Check out the section on [Inference](inference.md) for more info on making predictions.

 ## Model Evaluation
-Let's imagine we went out and collected enough data from our married and divorced friends to build a 50 sample dataset with labels.
+Let's imagine we went out and collected enough data from our married and divorced friends to build a  dataset consisting of 50 samples with their corresponding labels.
 We could use the entire dataset to train the learner or we could set some of the data aside to use for testing.
-To measure our estimator's ability to generalize what it has learned during training to the real world, we use a process called *cross validation*.
-The goal of cross validation is to train and test the learner on samples it has never seen before in order to produce a validation score.
+By setting some data aside we are able to test the model on data it has never seen before.
+This technique is referred to as cross validation and its goal is to test an estimator's ability to generalize its training.

-For the purposes of the introduction, we will use a simple [Hold Out](cross-validation/hold-out.md) validator which takes a portion of the dataset for testing and leaves the rest for training.
+For the purposes of the introduction, we'll use a simple [Hold Out](cross-validation/hold-out.md) validator which takes a portion of the dataset for testing and leaves the rest for training.
 The Hold Out validator requires the user to set the ratio of testing to training samples as a constructor parameter.
 Let's choose to use a factor of 0.2 (20%) of the dataset for testing leaving the rest (80%) for training.

 > **Note:** 20% is a good default choice however your mileage may vary.
 The important thing to note here is the trade off between more data for training and more data to produce better testing results.